8 Smart Ways to Hurricane-Proof Your House

 If you don’t have room in your budget for high-impact windows, here are some things you can do to make your existing windows more hurricane-resistant:

-- Adding storm shutters helps to block wind and water while still letting in light in the event of a power outage.
-There are several different types, ranging from cost-effective storm panels to mid-range accordion shutters to the more expensive Bahama shutters.
-Hurricane shutters cost on average $3,500 total to install, compared to an average total cost of $6,510 for impact windows.
+• Adding storm shutters helps block wind and water while still letting in light in the event of a power outage.
+You have various options, from cost-effective storm panels to mid-range accordion shutters to the more expensive Bahama shutters.
+Hurricane shutters cost an average of $3,656, lower than the average cost of impact windows.

 2. Strengthen your roof